kshedden/workshops/ds-academy/foundations.md

 - A [vector space](https://en.wikipedia.org/wiki/Vector_space) over the real numbers is a collection of abstract objects that can be added together, and that can be scaled by (real) numbers.
-It is important to keep in mind the distinction between the vectors in a vector space and the scalars, which for our purposes will always be the real numbers.
+It is important to keep in mind the distinction between the _vectors_ in a vector space and the _scalars_, which for our purposes will always be the real numbers.

   - All vector spaces must contain an element denoted $0$ that has certain properties as stated below.